Advanced-Vision-and-Learning-Lab/HLTDNN/Datasets/README.md

 # Downloading dataset:

-Note: Due to the size of the datasets, the audio files were not upload to the repository.
+Note: Due to the size of the datasets, the audio files were not uploaded to the repository.
 For the HLTDNN paper, only DeepShip dataset was used.
 Please follow the following instructions to ensure the code works.
-If the dataset is used, please cite the appropiate source (paper, repository, etc.) as mentioned on the webpages and provided here.
+If the dataset is used, please cite the appropiate source (paper, repository, etc.) as mentioned on the webpage and provided here.

 ##  DeepShip